How to Choose the Best Website Penetration Testing Tool?

 Smart hackers understand that most successful online businesses have already covered the OWASP Top 10 vulnerabilities.
 They thus analyze the business logic behind the application and try to exploit loopholes that a typical bot or an inexperienced tester would overlook.

 Google and other search engines are serious about infected websites.
 They are quick to blacklist any web resource that can harm users.
-Often penetration testing tools do not cover infected code.
-Check with the vendor to see if they offer the service.
+Often, website penetration testing tools do not cover infected code.
+Check with the vendor if their penetration testing service covers malware detection.

-Security vendors that understand the risks diligently convey the testing phases, exact dates, and follow-up procedure of the tests.
-Often testing involves documentation and credentials, along with descriptions of web assets.
-As you can sense, it’s a process- not something you can request today and get the report by tomorrow morning.
+Security vendors that understand the risks diligently convey the testing phases, exact dates, and follow-up procedures of the tests.
+Testing involves documentation of credentials, and descriptions of web assets.
+As you can see, it’s a process- not something you can request today and get the report by tomorrow morning.

-Vendors that do not follow a testing methodology are often inexperienced and unlikely to deliver thorough reports.
+Vendors that do not follow a proper pen testing methodology are often inexperienced and unlikely to deliver thorough reports.

 Reporting is everything.
 What’s the use of a report that doesn’t convey information efficiently?
 While a security vendor might have a brilliant testing team, it all boils down to how they put it together for you to act upon.